-My clients include working moms, attorneys, entrepreneurs, business owners, team leaders, and writers who want to invest their time wisely, move toward their big goals while being present, and take action on what really matters to them.
+My clients include working parents, attorneys, business owners, team leaders, and other “busy” people who want to invest their time wisely, move toward their big goals while being present, and take action on what really matters to them.

 How do you provide coaching?